Procession

 Written by Freddie Mercury

-Great single edit of the album version.
-Fades in with the last few vocal chords of The March of the Black Queen and segues nicely into the piano chord/percussion opening of Funny How Love Is.
+This is a great edit of the album version.
+It fades in with the last few vocal chords of The March of the Black Queen and segues nicely into the piano chord/percussion opening of Funny How Love Is.
 The track ends with a fade out.
 A really good sounding edit that is becoming easier to find among internet traders.
-Note that the Digital Master Sampler itself is becoming hard to find in good condition due to a manufacturing defect in the disc.
+The Digital Master Sampler CD itself is becoming hard to find in good condition due to a manufacturing defect in the disc.

 Written by Freddie Mercury